Mercutio3/mini-chat-server/README.md

 - /name <newusername> - Server will change a client's username.
 Usernames must be unique, non-empty, have a max length, and cannot contain spaces/control characters.
 Invalid or duplicate usernames will be rejected.
 All future broadcasted and private messages will reflect a successful change.

 - /msg <target> <message> - Server will forward a private message to the specfied target client.
 It will not work if either argument is missing, or if the target username does not exist.
 Clients receiving a private message will be notified of the sender.

+## Docker Compose Usage

+You can also easily run the server and multiple clients using Docker Compose.
+It will also take care of the networking; both the clients and server communicate over an internal Docker network called `chat-net`.

+To build and start the server and one client:

+    docker compose up --build

+Alternatively, to run multiple clients, use the `--scale` flag:

+    docker compose up --scale client=3

+To interact with a specific client or server:

+1. Open a new terminal window

+2. See all running containers:

+    docker ps

+3. Attach to any of the available containers:

+    docker attach chat-client-1

+To stop and remove all containers and the network:

+    docker compose down

+Clients use the server's container name (`chat-server`) to connect to it, as well as the defualt port `5223`.
+To change the port, edit `docker-compose.yml` to pass different values in the `command` section.

 ## Logging